zNitche/lightberryAPI/README.md

 Note that `App` section can be extended, all values passed there will be available in `App.config`.

-3. Example project structure and app setup can be found in:
-- `main.py`
-- `routes/`

-4. Flash microcontroller and you are good to go.
+3. Flash microcontroller and you are good to go.

 #### As a MicroPython frozen module